 The small candle on the top tier is the same one from my St. Patrick’s Day tiered tray.
 I just removed the black and white buffalo plaid ribbon and taped on a thin strip of pink gingham plaid ribbon from my craft box.
 This is an easy way to change the look of the same plain white candle over and over again.

 I’ll leave this Easter tiered tray up awhile longer, and then I’m going to have to figure out what’s next with my tray?
 Maybe a simple spring-y version?
-Stay tuned to see how I make that happen, all without leaving the house! 😂
+Stay tuned to see how I make that happen.

 Wishing you all peace and health,

 For more tiered tray decor, be sure to subscribe via email using the box at the top of this page, as well as follow on social media.